Obviously you are here because you love travel and you have come to the right place!

 TSA travel lock: I put a lock through the zippers of my flight bag.
 I know this won’t stop people from slashing through my flight bag and backpack with a knife if they really want to, but at least it puts up a bit of a barrier.

 Travel sheet: a travel sheet is like a lightweight cotton sleeping bag and perfect for dodgy hostels/night bus/night train/night boat/etc. It’s tiny and weights next to nothing.

 Therm-a-Rest NeoAir Mattress: this mattress is the best!
 It weighs just 540 grams and packs up into a 22 x 12 x 12 cm roll.
 Most important: it’s comfortable!
 In general, I hate sleeping on air mattresses because they are squeaky, bouncy and cold.
 But not this one, in fact, it’s said to keep you warm even if the outside temperature is -30 degrees Celsius.
 Why anyone would go camping in that weather is beyond me, but theoretically I have the perfect mattress for it 😉.

-Sleeping bag: I am still looking for the perfect sleeping bag… I want it to be lightweight and small, but it has to be warm enough as well.
+Sleeping bag: I am still looking for the perfect sleeping bag… It needs to be lightweight and small, but it has to be warm enough as well.
 I currently have this one from Bever Sport (a Dutch outdoor shop) but in the freezing temperatures of Hokkaido it wasn’t warm enough.
-I’ll let you know when I have found my perfect sleeping bag…
+I should probably get a 4 season sleeping bag instead…

 Lowa Lady Light GTX: for my trip to Japan I packed these B grade hiking shoes as I did multiple long hikes over demanding terrain and I absolutely love them.
 From the moment I put them on they felt really comfortable but sturdy enough for heavier hikes.